scpwiki/wikijump/client/README.md

 ### Getting Started

-TODO: NPM, Node requirements
+You should be running a recent version of Node and NPM.
+Specifically, this repo has been made with Node v15 and NPM v7.
+It'll likely work on some earlier versions, regardless.

+To actually setup the repo, run this command:

 ```
 $ npm run update
 ```

-This command will install dependencies, clean package modules, bootstrap, and then build all packages.
+This will install dependencies, clean package modules, bootstrap, and then build all packages.

 Run `npm run bootstrap` any time you need to ensure that packages have their dependencies sorted out.